cranksters/playdate-reverse-engineering/usb/usb.md

 ### 1.12.3

-(these commands were observed in 1.12.3, but may have been introduced sooner)
+(these commands were observed in 1.12.3, but may have been introduced earlier)

 - Added `factoryreset` command
 - Added `tunebuttons` command